rabbithat/nRF52_Simple_ACK_Demo/README.md

    Revision History:

-   Version 2:  Reduced the payload to be just two bytes.
+   Version 2:  Reduced the packet payload to be just two bytes.
 This allowed the ACK timeout window to be reduced from 250 microseconds to 180 microseconds.